 Thank you so much for your answers to my questions, my friends.
 I really enjoyed reading each and every one of them.

-All these 30 Gratitude Journal Prompts on a Free Printable
+All these 30 Gratitude Journal Prompts on a Printable

-You can answer these questions too and journal about it.
-Take the time out of your busy schedule to think about them.
+You can answer these questions too and journal about them.
+Take the time out of your busy schedule to think them through.
 Wanna have all 30 questions together on a handy printable?
-Check in the Resource Library.
-Don’t have the key yet?
-Fill out the form and I will send you the key.
+Check in the Shop for the Productivity Bundle.
+In this bundle, the printable is included.

 Again, thanks to all my blogging friends for taking the time out of your busy schedule and thinking about gratitude.
 I feel really grateful you wanted to join me on this gratitude journey.

-Don’t forget to download that list with the questions from the Resource Library and start answering these questions for yourself.
+Don’t forget to check on that list in the Productivity Bundle and start answering these questions for yourself.
 And to easily find this post again, pin it to your favorite board on Pinterest!

 Hi, I’m your time managing and organizing best friend.
 I am a mom of 3 teenagers and married to my best friend.